 Listed below are ten questions you should ask a contractor before you sign a contract.
 Getting everything out in the open before the project begins will save you from any surprises down the road.

 It is essential that the contractor you hire has insurance that covers accidents or mishaps that might occur during the project.
-Licensing is an entire separate issue and these are documents that give firms the right to practice in a certain locations.
+Licensing is an entirely separate issue and these are documents that give firms the right to practice in certain locations.

-Experts recommend that you should take the liberty to contact previous clients of the contracting business, as you can to get testimonials.
+Experts recommend that you should take the liberty to contact previous clients of the contracting business, as well you can review their testimonials.
 You can ask them questions about the level of professionalism and punctuality of the team to get a good idea of the services you can expect.

-The definition of clean up for a contractor widely varies from that for a home-owner so it is important to agree upon the rules of cleaning up before signing the dotted line.
-You should also be aware of the amount of dust and dirt that will be enter the house because there is a lot of sand and cement required.
-Ask them to make preparations for sealing of the portion under construction to limit their exposure.
+The definition of clean-up for a contractor widely varies from that for a home-owner so it is important to agree upon the rules of cleaning up before signing the dotted line.
+You should also be aware of the amount of dust and dirt that will be entering the house.
+Ask them to make preparations for sealing off the portion under construction if necessary, to limit their exposure.

 The terms of payment are different for every contracting business.
 Some will require you to pay the entire cost upfront while others only require a certain percentage of the total cost to get started.